-Any contribution received in advance for the next period is included in deferred income.
+Any contribution received in advance for the next period reflected as unearned income.

 Interest revenue is recognised on an accrual basis.

 Revenue arising from the disposal of non-current assets is recognised when the organisation and the buyer are both committed to a contract.